GRBaset/php-class-helper/README.md

 This extension is inspired by sublime [php companion](https://github.com/erichard/SublimePHPCompanion) package.

-Hope you like this :)
+Hope you like it :)